 Victor Keegan is a former leader writer for the Guardian with great knowledge of technology and economics.
 He also knows a lot about London, including bits of its past that most of us don’t notice.
 This article is the first in a series about such bits.

 The Supreme Court, Britain’s highest court of appeal, looks boldly out over Parliament Square.
-But if you go around the back to a little used road called Little Sanctuary (so called because prisoners in medieval times used to be able to seek sanctuary there) you will see a stone-framed doorway that looks like the tradesmen’s entrance.
+But if you go around the back to a little used road called Little Sanctuary (so called because prisoners in medieval times used to be able to seek sanctuary there) you will see a stone-framed doorway 5 feet 10 inches tall that looks like the tradesmen’s entrance.

-It is not clear how it made its journey to the building now occupied by the Supreme Court, but history has its own serendipity – some of the prisoners who pass through prison doors end up with their cases being decided in the Supreme Court.
+It is not clear how the original entrance made its journey to the Supreme Court, but history has its own serendipity.
+Some prisoners who pass through prison doors end up with their cases being decided in the Supreme Court.
 Maybe we should view it more as an artwork or installation.